-This degree focuses on developing technical production skills; it aims to develop students' knowledge and expertise in sound, camera operation, lighting, post-production and directing.
+This Digital Film Production degree from the University of Greenwich focuses on developing technical production skills; it aims to develop students' knowledge and expertise in sound, camera operation, lighting, post-production and directing.
 Film-making processes and production, as well as independent and documentary production are core to the courses, and the application of theories to practice is evident in the production-based course and assignment work.

 This programme seeks to bring together the many areas that affect the design and development of multimedia systems.
 It is a broad-based degree covering technical, theoretical and design areas.